soylltari/interactive-productivity-methods/README.md

 # Interactive Productivity Methods

-An interactive React.js project where users take a short test to find the productivity method that suits them best, and then practice it through interactive tools.
+An interactive React + TypeScript project where users take a short test to find the productivity method (Eat the Frog, Eisenhower Matrix, etc.) that suits them best, and then practice it through interactive tools.
+Designed and developed from scratch — UI/UX, logic, and components.

 ![Project Preview](/src/assets/screenshots/home-page.png)